Samriddha-code/Clustering-with-K-Means/README.md

 - Evaluated clustering quality using the **Silhouette Score**.
 - Visualized the clusters with color-coded scatter plots along with their centroids.
 - Included an optional PCA-based 2D visualization when more features are used.
-- Saved the final dataset with cluster labels.

 ## Results